Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

         The Default Event Handler can get modified by passing a custom one to the HivenClient.
         For more information see `Event Handler <https://openhivenpy.readthedocs.io/en/latest/>`_

-    With the event system there is also the data model system of openhiven.py.
-This system is a structure of many objects representing a Hiven object, such as a House or User which implement the data received from Hiven making them available in easy type form for users.
-These data models can be directly modified and used to interact directly with the corresponding Hiven Object on Hiven and the overall Hiven API.
+    With the event system, there is also the data model system of openhiven.py.
+This system is a structure of many objects representing a Hiven object, such as a House or User which implement the data received from Hiven making them available in object/class form for users.
+These data models can directly modify and interact with the corresponding Hiven Object on Hiven and the Hiven API.

-    For documentation see `Data Models <https://openhivenpy.readthedocs.io/en/latest/>`_
+    For detailed documentation see `Data Models <https://openhivenpy.readthedocs.io/en/latest/>`_

 Logging and Debugging
 ~~~~~~~~~~~~~~~~~~~~~

-    Openhiven.py uses to log and report issues and problems the built-in
+    openhiven.py uses to log and report issues and problems the built-in
     `logging <https://docs.python.org/3/library/logging.html#module-logging>`_ module of Python.
     That module can provide easy logging features and customization of program logging.